SodaQiu/Value-Engagement_Misalignment_and_Retention_Risk_in_Pet_E-Commerce/README.md

-﻿# Beyond Transaction Value: Value鈥揈ngagement Misalignment and Retention Heterogeneity in Pet E-Commerce
+﻿# From Transaction Value to Relationship Signals: A Progressive Customer Differentiation Framework in Pet E-Commerce

 ## Description